Local businesses navigate shaky ground as COVID-19 resurges

 Gov. Bill Lee announced the program in June, and the first payments started processing last week.
 The money comes from approximately $200 million in federal COVID-19 relief funding and is largely intended for small businesses that shut down during March and April.

-That funding comes as COVID-19 cases in Wilson County rose to 1,130 on Friday, up from 1,099.
-The number of reported deaths remained at 17, and 514 have recovered.
+That funding comes as COVID-19 cases in Wilson County rose to 1,187 on Monday, up from 941 the week before.
+The number of reported deaths remained at 17.

 “We received $5,000,” Libelle Beech Salon owner Rachel Beechboard said.
 “That $5,000 will be put back for salaries and benefits for our employees … we were able to keep everyone on payroll through the shutdown except for about two weeks.”